hemind/SJTUoutdoor/freebag/readme.txt

-All htm/html file has been transformed to UTF-8 except for those in folder bbs.
+All htm/html(HTM) file has been transformed to UTF-8.